Protivofazza: Background

-For its concept and name “Protivofazza”, the band said: "There is a term in electronics, when one phase over the other flips and sound is not what it should be.
+For its concept and name "Protivofazza”, the band said: "There is a term in electronics, when one phase over the other flips and sound is not what it should be.
 When a person is swimming against the tide, the same thing happens.
-Roughly speaking, the antiphase - a contradiction to everything".
+Roughly speaking, the antiphase – a contradiction to everything".
 According to them, the name would be close to each of their album they always swim against the current.
 Protivofazza was released only in Russia.

-Two music videos was made for the album: "Jenny Loses Me" and "Liar".
+Two music videos were made for the album: "Jenny Loses Me" and "Liar".